 This is the modern age.

-There are loads of jobs you can do in just a few hours a week that can add anywhere from a few hundred dollars to a few thousand dollars extra on top of your regular income.
+There are loads of jobs you can do to make money online in just a few hours a week that can add anywhere from a few hundred dollars to a few thousand dollars extra on top of your regular income.

 Aside from the ideas I listed above, one of my top suggestions is for you to Start Your Own Blog.